🫢🤫🤭

 ★★★★★

-“A cheese-festival mystery?
-It felt fresh, fun, and unlike anything I've read before.
-The food descriptions were so vivid, so mouth-watering, they made me hungry more than just once.
-Silver Springs delivers that atmosphere beautifully...a warm, inviting cozy mystery with a charming setting.
+"A cheese-festival mystery?
+Fresh, fun, and unlike anything I've read.
+The food descriptions were so vivid, so mouth-watering, they made me hungry.
+Silver Springs delivers a warm, inviting cozy mystery with a charming setting.
 A mystery that kept me guessing.
-I didn't guess the murderer until the reveal, which is always a win for me.
-If you love small-town cozies, food-centered mysteries, and stories filled with community spirit, this book is absolutely worth picking up.”
+If you love small-town cozies, food-centered mysteries, and stories filled with community spirit, this is worth picking up."

 — Isabell, blogger, book reviewer, thirty-something, postcrosser, rock music fan, traveler, baker, motorsports fan, cinephile, bilingual, German.